ishanc312/othelloOnline/README.md

 - **Server**: Node.js, Express, Socket.io

 ## Roadmap ##
-- Get Socket.io working with NGINX on the DigitalOcean server I currently have set up
-- Replace the current selection of DOM Elements with JQuery Selectors
-- Add a selector for the difficulty of the AI so it can utilize weaker or stronger heuristic functions
+- Set up a CI/CD Pipeline
 - Fix some bugginess with the `endGame()` function not calling when it needs to
+- Add a selector for the difficulty of the AI so it can utilize weaker/stronger heuristic functions
+- Replace the Vanilla JS DOM Selectors with JQuery Selectors
 - Implement more interactivity and make the webpage more "fun" with React.js